 Those questions are good questions—that should be asked regardless of what business decision is made.
 Another critical question to ask is: what did we learn?
 And the answer is a quite a lot.

 Having to communicate with remote team members forced us to improve how we communicate across all platforms.
-We have to evaluate all of our internal communications systems and determine what was working and what wasn’t.
+We had to evaluate all of our internal communications systems and determine what was working and what wasn’t.
 The changes we introduced have improved the way we communicate about projects across the agency.

 We also learned to quickly pivot when we noticed misalignment.
 If things aren’t working, you have to quickly figure out why they’re not working or if they ever will work.
-You can’t identify misalignment if you haven’t take the time to develop an organizational culture based on a clear vision, mission, and values.
+You can’t identify misalignment if you haven’t taken the time to develop an organizational culture based on a clear vision, mission, and values.
 Do the hard work first, and the hard decisions will be a lot easier to make later on.

 Finally, I also learned something through this process.
 A leader has to be very intimately involved whenever these types of activities are launched.
 Whether it’s giving a team member new responsibilities or opening a new office, leadership has to be supportive and available to provide the resources needed to make the transition work.